-Getting the Full Text of The SQLCA can accommodate error messages of up to 70 characters in length.
+Getting the Full Text of Error Messages

+The SQLCA can accommodate error messages of up to 70 characters in length.
 To get the full text of longer (or nested) error messages, you need the SQLGLM function.
-If connected to Oracle, you can call SQLGLM using the syntax the error message.
-Oracle blank-pads to the end of this buffer.
+If connected to Oracle, you can call SQLGLM using the syntax

-'''

-CALL SOLGLM (MSGBUF, BUFLEN, MSGLEN)
+CALL SQLGLM (MSGBUF, BUFLEN, MSGLEN)

-'''